Constructions of new matroids and designs over GF(q): Preliminaries

 \subsection{$q$-Matroids}

+{The general framework of defining matroid-like structures over modular complemented lattices is treated in \cite{crapo1964theory}.
+Important examples of complemented modular lattices are the Boolean lattice, resulting in classical matroids, and the subspace lattice, leading to $q$-matroids.}

 For background on the theory of matroids we refer the reader to \cite{gordonmcnulty} or \cite{oxley}.
 For the $q$-analogue of a matroid we follow the treatment of Jurrius and Pellikaan~\cite{JP18}.
 The definition of a $q$-matroid is a straightforward generalisation of the definition of a classical matroid in terms of its rank function.
-We remark that this definition in fact does not require $E$ to be over a finite field and strictly speaking $q$ need not be a parameter of a $q$-matroid!
+We remark that this definition in fact does not require $E$ to be over a finite field.
 However, as we are focussed on vector spaces over finite fields, we will assume in our definition that a $q$-matroid is an object defined with respect to an $\mathbb{F}_q$-vector space.

 \begin{definition} A $q$-{\bf matroid} $M$ is a pair $(E,r)$ where $r$ is an integer-valued function defined on the subspaces of $E$ with the following properties: \begin{description} \item[(R1)] For every subspace $A\subseteq E$, $0\leq r(A) \leq \dim A$. \item[(R2)] For all subspaces $A\subseteq B \subseteq E$, $r(A)\leq r(B)$. \item[(R3)] For all $A,B$, $r(A+ B)+r(A\cap B)\leq r(A)+r(B)$. \end{description} The function $r$ is called the {\bf rank function} of the $q$-matroid. \end{definition}